The priority application period for Youth Volunteer Vacations is April 3-16, 2023, and all summer trips will be available to view at that time.

 - If a youth volunteer violates these rules, the crew leader will discuss the actions or behavior with the participant and may contact a parent or guardian to make arrangements to pick up the participant early from the trip.

-If you have any questions or concerns about these rules and expectations please contact WTA youth trail program manager, Clarissa Allen, at email@example.com.
+If you have any questions or concerns about these rules and expectations please contact WTA youth trail program manager, rza Allen, at firstname.lastname@example.org.

 We believe no teen should have to stay home this summer because they can't afford to go outside.
 Thanks to donations from members and supporters, WTA is proud to offer full scholarships for individuals.
 Learn more about this opportunity to get more youth outdoors.